 As documented in Section 2.1.1, an unnamed tributary of Shirtcliff Brook is present within the site.
 There is no existing model for this watercourse, therefore the fluvial risk it poses to the site is currently unknown.
-Given the timescales for the local plan, new modelling for this watercourse to inform this SFRA will not be feasible.
-Therefore, the 0.1% AEP event of the third generation RoFSW dataset is used as a proxy to inform this risk.
-Any site-specific FRA should develop a model of this tributary to fully understand the onsite fluvial risk.
+The model for Shirtcliff Brook does not extend far enough upstream to influence risk at the site therefore there is no flood risk information for the reach along the southern boundary.
+Given the timescales for the local plan, new modelling will not be feasible.
+Therefore, the 0.1% AEP event of the third generation RoFSW dataset is used as a proxy to inform the risk from Shirtcliff Brook and the unnamed watercourse, as shown in Figure 2-2.